 • An individual may not have had any ownership interest in any wholesale, retail, liquor-by-the-drink, or beer license or permit revoked by the using authority within the previous eight (8) years

 If the institution knows the student has prior legal conviction that may prevent the student from obtaining licensure, the institution may admit the student after the student submits a signed, written statement acknowledging the student is or is likely to be ineligible for licensure.

 At Elite Bartending School Nashville, students will test concoctions and alcoholic beverages that are created throughout the course.

 This only applies to students over the age of 21.
 It is illegal for anyone under the age of 21 to consume alcohol.

 Enrollment periods for Elite Bartending School Nashville are on a Rolling basis and can be submitted during business hours: Monday through Friday 9am to 10 pm.
 Students may register until the day before the program’s start date.

-Students may register only in person.
 Students may only enroll once they have reviewed and signed the transferability of credits, completed the pre-enrollment checklist, as well as the enrollment agreement.